Students see forestry in action

 Rob Scurr, Operations Manager for DG Glenn Logging, said it was a great finish to a complex job and an opportunity for the children to learn more about the forestry industry.

 “Some blocks are more challenging than others when it comes to harvesting.
-We had to work around powerlines, a busy highway and multiple neighbours on the forest boundaries - not to mention a primary school next to the forest gate.
+We had to work around powerlines, a busy highway and multiple neighbors on the forest boundaries - not to mention a primary school next to the forest gate.

 “Many of the children come from forestry families and were not unfamiliar with the industry however most would not have had the opportunity to get up close with the crew and their machines,” said Rob.